stibiumz/phalcon.eager-loading/README.md

 This package provides eager-loading support for Phalcon 1.3.* - 2.0.*.
-Requires PHP 5.6
+This branch requires PHP 5.3.21, and PHP 5.4 if you want to use the Trait.

 Usage
 -----